deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 Attempts to keep the value in sync with either the default or current language's field value has raised a boatload of unpredictable side effects in older versions of modeltranslation.

+Since version 0.12 the original field is expected to have even more undetermined value.
+It's because Django 1.10 changed the way deferred fields work.

 .. warning::
     Do not rely on the underlying value of the *original field* in any way!